 - U13 & U14: 11v11 – two 30-minute halves

 The FFC follows all Soccer Maine Fall Classic League rules in regard to Section 400: Player Eligibility, Player Registration, Team Rosters and Player Passes.
-The Field Marshal or the referee will verify players against the approved roster or player passes.
+The Field Marshal or the referee may verify players against the approved roster or player passes.
 Proof of player age is determined by player passes, birth certificates, or a certified/frozen league roster.
 Any team found using ineligible players will forfeit games for the entire tournament.
 Teams must field at least 5 players for U9/U10, 7 players for U11/U12 and 10 players for U13/U14 within 5 minutes of the scheduled start of the game.
 Otherwise, the offending team will forfeit the game.

 Winners of forfeited games will be awarded a 3-0 win.